FedericoPonzi/vfat-rs/README.md

 A simple VFAT implementation written in rust, and mostly tested against Linux's vfat driver.

-It aims to be simple to understand and easy to use in a custom kernel.
+It aims to be straightforward to understand and easy to use in a custom kernel.
+Currently supports reads and writes but it doesn't support renaming of files/directory and flush().

 ## no_std